India elections: Narendra Modi's BJP in early lead as vote counting begins | DW | 23.05.2019

 Vote counting in the 2019 Indian general election is underway and early trends show a clear lead for Prime Minister Narendra Modi's governing coalition.

+The data didn't indicate what percentage of the estimated 600 million votes had been counted, and no actual results have been published yet.
+But if the early trends are confirmed, it would give the BJP the first back-to-back majority for a single party since 1984.

-Early trends also suggested that Congress party leader Rahul Gandhi himself was in a tight race in his constituency of Amethi in Uttar Pradesh state, a seat held by his family for generations.
+Early counting also suggested that Congress party leader Rahul Gandhi himself was in a tight race in his constituency of Amethi in Uttar Pradesh state, a seat held by his family for generations.

+Read more: India elections — Narendra Modi's fandom persists despite spotty record

 The NDA's predicted margin of victory is larger than surveys indicated in the run-up to the vote, when most polls showed it would be the largest alliance but would fall short of an overall majority.